kardianos/vendor-spec/README.md

     a meta-data file describing the vendor's packages.
   - The meta-data file describing the vendor's packages will be referred to as the vendor file.
-  - The vendor file is to be used by a vendor tool; the vendor file is not used for compiling source code.
+  - The vendor file is to be used by a vendor tool or the developer; the vendor file is not used for compiling source code.
-  - The vendor file may be used to prevent duplicate packages from being included and store the revision of a package.
  * Vendor File:
-  - The vendor file will be called "vendor.json".
+  - The vendor file will be called "vendor.json" and be placed in a folder named "vendor".
-  - The vendor file describes the vendor's packages under the vendor file.
+  - The vendor file describes the packages in the vendor folder the vendor file is in.
+  - The vendor file does not describe any nested vendor folders; nested vendor folders must contain their own vendor file.
   - The vendor file must be in or under a descendant of the "$GOPATH/src/" directory.
   - Additional fields may be added to the vendor file that is tool specific.
   - Each copied package entry is defined to match a single Go package.
 A